JacobShawC/BaseDefense/README.md

 It features up to 3000 zombies in a randomly generated world, with 4 player coop, with player connections handled via steam/steamworks.

-It was made entirely with c++, with blueprints only used for game design iteration.
+Its being made using c++, with blueprints only used for game design iteration.